sclorg/s2i-python-container/src/README-minimal.md

-Python 3.9 container image - minimal version
+Python {{ spec.version }} container image - minimal version
 ============================================

-This container image is a special version of the [full Python 3.9 container image](https://github.com/sclorg/s2i-python-container/tree/master/3.9) provided as a [S2I](https://github.com/openshift/source-to-image) base image for your Python 3.9 applications.
+This container image is a special version of the [full Python {{ spec.version }} container image](https://github.com/sclorg/s2i-python-container/tree/master/{{ spec.version }})
+provided as a [S2I](https://github.com/openshift/source-to-image) base image for your Python {{ spec.version }} applications.

 Because the minimal and full images work similarly, we document here only the differences and limitations of the minimal container image.
-For the documentation of common features see the [full container image docs](https://github.com/sclorg/s2i-python-container/tree/master/3.9).
+For the documentation of common features see the [full container image docs](https://github.com/sclorg/s2i-python-container/tree/master/{{ spec.version }}).

-The Python 3.9 minimal container image is currently considered a tech-preview and only available on quay.io.
+The Python {{ spec.version }} minimal container image is currently considered a tech-preview and only available on quay.io.
 The image is built on top of the [Red Hat Universal Base Image 8 Micro image](https://catalog.redhat.com/software/containers/ubi8-micro/601a84aadd19c7786c47c8ea) and therefore uses the RPM packages from Red Hat Enterprise Linux, the same that are used by Python 3.9 supported container image and are part of the [UBI registry](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image).

-To pull the Python 3.9 minimal container image to build on, run
+To pull the Python {{ spec.version }} minimal container image to build on, run

 ```
-podman pull quay.io/sclorg/python-39-minimal
+podman pull quay.io/sclorg/python-{{ spec.short_ver }}-minimal
 ```

 Description